OSInside/kiwi/doc/source/image_description/elements.rst

   element is set to `true` an eventually given `<size>` element will not have any effect because the write partition will be resized on first boot to the available disk space.

-overlayroot_verity_blocks="number|all"
-  For the `oem` type only, specifies to create a dm verity hash from the number of given blocks (or all) placed at the end of the squashfs compressed read-only root filesystem.
-For later verification of the device, the credentials information produced by `veritysetup` from the cryptsetup tools are needed.
-This data as of now is only printed as debugging information to the build log file.
-A concept to persistently store the verification metadata as part of the partition(s) will be a next step.

 overlayroot_write_partition="true|false"
   For the `oem` type only, allows to specify if the extra read-write